cotarr/trying-rust/README.md

 - Created .gitignore with "\*target\*" to avoid commit binary executable files`
 - Begin at Chapter 1 section 1.1

+## Some conventions

+- Constants are upper case with underscores
+- Unused variable can start with underscore to avoid unused variable error

 ## 1.1 Hello World

 - Created folder 1.1-hello-world and copy main.rs from book